 Tip #1 Consider the Level of Disclosure

-Share an appropriate amount of information based on the depth of your relationship with the person.
+Share appropriate information based on the depth of your relationship with the person.
 Avoid oversharing personal details if you’re not close or if the setting is inappropriate.

 Tip #2 Be Genuine